locationtech-labs/geopyspark/docs/guides/catalog.rst

 There are two ways one can read a layer in GeoPySpark: reading the entire layer or just portions of it.
 The former will be the goal discussed in this section.
-While all of the layer will be read, the function for doing so is called, ``query``.
+While all of the layer will be read, the function for doing so is called, :meth:`~geopyspark.geotrellis.catalog.query`.
 There is no difference between spatial and spatial-temporal layers when using this function.

 **Note**: What distinguishes between a full and partial read is the parameters given to ``query``.
 If no filters were given, then the whole